 How much, you might innocently ask.

 “Depends on you.
 But the more, the better”, the official will say.
-In a way, you might be forced to pay 50 to 100 thousands Riels (approx. 12 to 25 US dollars), and not know what is it for and where is this money going to.
+In a way, you might be forced to pay 50 to 100 thousand Riels (approx. 12 to 25 US dollars), and not know what is it for and where is this money going.
 No receipt for this act of kindness is being given.

 Retaliation in banana monarchy can be mortal